RyWhal/pushover/README.md

 ### Mem checker
 memchecker.sh is set up like loadchecker.sh.
 A cron goes off every minute and alerts me if memory is less than 50Mb free.
 It will send another alert when it recovers.

-### The Crons
+## The Crons
-These is my crontab file.
+This is my crontab file.
 These are what I use to initiate these scripts (except authlogtail.sh, that runs in the background).
 You either need to make sure that your user has access to /tmp to remove the files or run the crons as the root user.

 ```
 * 0 * * * /bin/diskspacelow.sh